jsheridanwells/JeremyWells.Io.V2/content/posts/2020-08-10-weather-walking-skeleton-04 copy.md

 ## Introduction and prerequisites

 In this post, we're continuing our "walking skeleton" application where we build and deploy a minimal application with an ASP.NET Core WebApi and an Angular client.
 At this stage, the API is almost ready.
 We've got a controller that accepts a city location, a service that calls the third-party [OpenWeatherMap](https://openweathermap.org/api) API to return forecasts for that location, and in the last post we added the xUnit testing framework to describe the API.
-If you would like to start from the beginning, [this is the first post]({% post_url '2020-06-11-starting-up-an-aspnetcore3-project'  %}){:class="no-target"}.
+If you would like to start from the beginning, [this is the first post]({% post_url '2020-06-11-starting-up-an-aspnetcore3-project'  %}){.no-target}.

 The goal of this series, and this application, is to create a bare-bones, testable, and deploy-able web application that can be used as a reference for starting similar projects.
 In each of these steps, I intend to describe the code we add in detail.